Optimal Decision Tree Policies for Markov Decision Processes: Results

 \subsection{Environments}

-For comparison we implemented 13 environments based on well known MDPs from the literature, the sizes of these MDPs are given in Table \ref{tab:omdt-vs-viper}.
+For comparison we implemented 13 environments based on well-known MDPs from the literature, the sizes of these MDPs are given in Table \ref{tab:omdt-vs-viper}.
 All MDPs were pre-processed such that states that are unreachable from the initial states are removed.
 We briefly describe the environments below but refer to the appendix for complete descriptions.

-In \textit{3d\_navigation} the agent controls a robots in a 5x5x5 world and attempts to reach from one corner to the other end with each voxel having a chance to make the robot disappear. \textit{blackjack} is a simplified version of the famous casino game where we assume an infinite sized-deck and only the actions `skip' or `hit'. \textit{frozenlake} is a grid world where the agent attempts to go from the start state to the end state without falling into holes, actions are stochastic so the agent will not always move in the intended direction (e.g. the action `up' will only surely not send the agent `down'). \textit{inventory management} models a company with limited inventory size that has decide how many items to order to meet its customer's demand while minimizing cost. \textit{system\_administrator} refers to a computer network where computers randomly crash and an administrator has to decide which computer to spend time on rebooting, a crashed computer has an increased probability of crashing a neighboring computer. \textit{tictactoe\_vs\_random} is the well known game of tic-tac-toe when played against an opponent that makes random moves.
-In \textit{tiger\_vs\_antelope} the tiger attempts to catch the antelope that randomly jumps away from the tiger in a grid world. \textit{traffic\_intersection} describes a perpendicular intersection where traffic flows in at different rates and the operator decides when to switch the traffic lights. \textit{xor} is an MDP constructed such that the states randomly lie on a plain, the agent gets 1 reward for taking the action according to an XOR function and -1 for a mistake.
+In \textit{3d\_navigation} the agent controls a robot in a $5 {\times} 5 {\times} 5$ world and attempts to reach from start to finish with each voxel having a chance to make the robot disappear. \textit{blackjack} is a simplified version of the famous casino game where we assume an infinite-sized deck and only the actions `skip' or `hit'. \textit{frozenlake} is a grid world where the agent attempts to go from start to finish without falling into holes, actions are stochastic so the agent will not always move in the intended direction (e.g. the action `up' will only not send the agent `down'). \textit{inventory management} models a company that has to decide how many items to order to maximize profit while minimizing cost. \textit{system\_administrator} refers to a computer network where computers randomly crash and an administrator has to decide which computer to reboot.
+A crashed computer has an increased probability of crashing a neighboring computer. \textit{tictactoe\_vs\_random} is the well-known game of tic-tac-toe when played against an opponent that makes random moves.
+In \textit{tiger\_vs\_antelope} the agent attempts to catch an antelope that randomly jumps away from the tiger in a grid world. \textit{traffic\_intersection} describes a perpendicular intersection where traffic flows in at different rates and the operator decides when to switch the traffic lights. \textit{xor} is an MDP constructed with states randomly distributed on a plain, the agent gets 1 reward for taking the action according to an XOR function and -1 for a mistake.
 The XOR problem is notoriously difficult for greedy decision tree learning algorithms.